ReemaSingh-sys/NGS-SOftware-Development/README.md

 # NGS-SOftware-Development
-This is a test project
+This is a test software development project for NGS data analysis
+# Author
+Dr Reema Singh
+# Synopsis